mukesh7277/muku-geek/README.md

-# this a reactjs ptoject implementing chartjs to view the demo apis in a line chart
+# this a reactjs project implementing chartjs to view the demo apis in a line chart